 While Airbnbs are great, finding ones that are pet friendly, are nice enough, and have all of the amenities we need, such as laundry, parking that will fit the van, and fast wifi (and bonus: a backyard!) can be a bit tricky sometimes, especially if we are visiting during peak season and the options are a bit more limited.

-A couple things to keep in mind when booking an Airbnb with your dog
+A couple things to keep in mind when booking an Airbnb or hotel with your dog

 - Book early!
 Pet friendly options are more limited sometimes, so try to plan in advance so you can get the best spot possible and not have to just grab whatever is left.

 - Check the rules and come prepared.
 Some things to take note of are: are pets allowed on the furniture?
-Can you leave your pet unattended?
-Do you need a crate?
+Can you leave your pet unattended? (some hotels do not allow you to leave your dog, even crated) Do you need a crate?